It is a medicine that should only provide short-term relief from constipation.

 - Store in a cool, dry place, away from heat and direct light.

-- Never give it to other people, even if their condition seems to be the same as yours.
+- Never give it to other people, even if their condition seems the same as yours.

 - Do not keep obsolete or unwanted medications.
-Take them to your local pharmacy that will discard them for you.
+Take them to the local pharmacy that will discard them for you.

-- If you buy any medication, consult a pharmacist if it is appropriate to take with your other medications.
+- If you buy any medication, consult a pharmacist if it is appropriate to take with your other drugs.

 - If you have any questions about this medication, consult your pharmacist.